persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-04-23-asp-net-8-jwt-refresh-authentication.md

 </ul>

 <p>JWT and Refresh Tokens for Authentication in a Web API created by VS Code using .NET 8 with C# and a Angular Client</p>

+<p>By using JWT + Refresh Tokens the security will be improved.
+The JWT can have a reduced time to live and therefor less likely to be stolen</p>

 <ul>
 <li>